SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 [settings/tokens](https://github.com/settings/tokens) tab in your profile on GitHub.
 It's okay to run the tool without the token, but the result will be a bit less precise.

-The tool will try to gather info about the project.
+First, the tool will try to gather info about the project.
 In particular, it will try to download the source code, make a number of requests to GitHub and other services, fetch data from NVD and so on.
 The output is going to look like the following: